apache/airflow/docs/dag-run.rst

 An Airflow DAG with a ``start_date``, possibly an ``end_date``, and a ``schedule_interval`` defines a series of intervals which the scheduler turn into individual DAG Runs and execute.
 A key capability of Airflow is that these DAG Runs are atomic and idempotent items.
-The scheduler, by default, will kick off a DAG Run for any interval that has not been run (or has been cleared).
+The scheduler, by default, will kick off a DAG Run for any interval that has not been run since the last execution date (or has been cleared).
 This concept is called Catchup.

 If your DAG is written to handle its own catchup (i.e. not limited to the interval, but instead to ``Now`` for instance.), then you will want to turn catchup off.
 This can be done by setting ``catchup = False`` in DAG  or ``catchup_by_default = False``